 The subject line actually refers to a Facebook thread that I started last week about plumbers and other handyman scum who try to rip you off in any way possible.
 Let me explain…

 Two days later two incredibly muscled plumbers arrive.
-They quickly come to the conclusion that my pipes were blocked (I had not yet figured that one out myself!) and they had to use a machine to solve the problem.
+They quickly come to the conclusion that my pipes were blocked (I had not yet figured that one out myself!) and they had to use an iron spring machine to solve the problem.

 This machine was basically a regular drill with a special part attached from which a long spiral cable would come out.
 Same thing as you may buy for €5-10 in the DIY-store but then professional quality and much longer.
 The machine broke initially down and they had to repair it which cost about 10 minutes.
 After that it was a piece of cake.
 Within 2-3 minutes the pipes were free again and water was streaming like it had never done before.
 Edgar and his wife happy!